evanx/jsbin/asyncMap/readme.md

    }, callback);
 }
 ```
 where `callback` is the final callback to be invoked by `async.map` once all the parallel tasks have completed.

-It should expect an error or and an array with all the results.
+We expect an error or and an array with all the results.

 We can test the above function as follows: